davidegaspar/davidegaspar/RESUME.md

 #### Senior Software Engineer @ Cloud Platform Engineering Team - 1 year
 - Joined a cross time zone team (US) to provide tools, templates and direction to common team challenges, including logging, monitoring, IAM permissions and CI/CD solutions.
 - Pioneered our internal CloudFormation CLI tool (Python) that mimics CodePipeline allowing Engineers to deploy nested test stacks in seconds while enforcing naming and tagging policies.
-- Produced several architecture diagrams, detailed documentation, guidelines and best practices for teams across the organisation.
+- Produced several architecture diagrams, detailed documentation, guidelines and best practices for teams across the organization.
 - Investigated and provided a Secret Management solution for teams that can be used within CloudFormation buy leveraging Parameter Store and Lambda based CloudFormation Resources.
 - Provided a solution to ship AWS Lambda logs to Splunk as a CloudFormation template.
 - Provided a solution to ship AWS Lambda metrics to InfluxDB as a CloudFormation template.
-- Provided an Artefact Store solution to store encrypted application artefacts as a CloudFormation template, by leveraging S3, KMS and Managed Policies.
+- Provided an Artefact Store solution to store encrypted application artifacts as a CloudFormation template, by leveraging S3, KMS and Managed Policies.
 - Provided several CodeBuild templates with different integrations (CodePipeline and GitHub) as CloudFormation templates.
 - Created a CloudFormation template that manages GitHub WebHooks and allows teams to build and run tests on Pull Requests.
-- Ran a proof of concept on ECS Fargate, as part of our cross organisation effort to investigate the benefits and drawbacks of Containers versus Lambda solutions.
+- Ran a proof of concept on ECS Fargate, as part of our cross organization effort to investigate the benefits and drawbacks of Containers versus Lambda solutions.

 #### Senior Software Engineer @ eFinancialCareers Team - 1 year
 - Successfully helped migrate all our stack to AWS.